 And, if you like that, you’ll LOVE this…

 We recently released the awesome Community MP Catalog, which allows you to easily discover and manage the best MPs freely available via the community.
 Needless to say, the Catalog itself is also completely free and open source.
-Using the catalog you can easily find MPs covering everything from security monitoring to using SQL queries to create custom monitors, or setting up website monitoring in bulk and even for helping you tune SCOM itself.
-Basically, this is a new must-have MP for SCOM, simple as that, and there’s no need for you to be on SCOM 2016, it's compatible with SCOM 2012 R2 as well.
+Using the catalog you can easily find MPs covering everything from security monitoring to using SQL queries to create custom monitors, and even for helping you tune SCOM itself.
+Basically, this is a new must-have MP for SCOM, simple as that, and there’s no need for you to be on SCOM 2016, it’s compatible with SCOM 2012 R2 as well.

 Wow!
 Pretty cool right?!
 Ok, so, sorry, but we’re cheating slightly.
 This feature isn’t available natively in SCOM 2016 but if you want to leverage your existing investment in SCOM to automatically discover and map your applications, look no further!